ging/fiware-pep-proxy/README.md

 We also provide a Docker image to facilitate you the building of this GE.

-- [Here](https://github.com/ging/fi-ware-pep-proxy/tree/master/docker) you will find the Dockerfile and the documentation explaining how to use it.
+- [Here](https://github.com/ging/fiware-pep-proxy/tree/master/docker) you will find the Dockerfile and the documentation explaining how to use it.
-- In [Docker Hub](https://hub.docker.com/r/ging/fi-ware-pep-proxy/) you will find the public image.
+- In [Docker Hub](https://hub.docker.com/r/ging/fiware-pep-proxy/) you will find the public image.

 <a name="def-api"></a>
 ## API Overview

 Requests to proxy should be made with a special HTTP Header: X-Auth-Token.
-This header contains the OAuth access token obtained from FI-WARE IDM GE.
+This header contains the OAuth access token obtained from FIWARE IDM GE.

 Example of request: